RealtyOffer/realty-offer-frontend/src/pages/landing.md

 heroImage: /img/shutterstock_image1_purchased.jpg
 heroHeading: Welcome to RealtyOffer
 heroSubheading: 'The one-stop shop for Buyer, Seller, and Agent'
+consumer:
-consumerHeading: Buyers & Sellers
+  title: Buyers & Sellers
-consumerDescription: >-
+  body: >-
     Need to sell your home, but don't want to pay that crazy commission?
 Agents will simply offer less to charge less commission to win your business!

     Need to buy a home?
 To earn your business, agents will offer part of their commission to be used toward your closing costs.

     No contracts, no obligation, no awkward negotiations.
-consumerCTA: Connect with a RealtyOffer Specialist
+  cta: Connect with a RealtyOffer Specialist
+agent:
-agentHeading: Agents
+  title: Agents
-agentDescription: >-
+  body: >-
     Do you spend thousands of dollars  per month on marketing, hoping it will bring you leads, that just don't go anywhere?

     Do you need consistency?

     RealtyOffer will connect you with serious clients, while removing the upfront awkward negotiation out of the way.
-agentCTA: Become a RealtyOffer Agent
+  cta: Become a RealtyOffer Agent
 mainpitch:
   title: 'Wondering how it works?
 Simple as 1, 2, 3...'
   steps:
     - title: Step 1
-      text: >-
+      body: >-
         Fill in some simple information, sit back and RealtyOffer will connect you with compatible agents, while removing the upfront negotiation out of the way.